Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Kubernetes.md

 must have the Alluxio FUSE daemon running.
 The default spec `alluxio-fuse.yaml` runs as a DaemonSet, launching an Alluxio FUSE daemon on each node of the cluster.

-If there are issues accessing Alluxio using the POSIX-API:
+If there are issues accessing Alluxio using the POSIX API:
 1. First identify which node the application container ran on using the command `kubectl describe pods` or the dashboard.
 1. After the node is identified, the command `kubectl describe nodes <node>` can be used to identify